 All conflicts can be resolved collaboratively provided that partners are dedicated to learning and using collaborative win-win dialogue skills to settle their differences.

-When a problem is not moving toward a collaborative outcome, the difficult lies in the skills you are bringing to its resolution, not to the impossibility of finding a win-win solution.
+When a problem is not moving toward a collaborative outcome, the difficulty lies in the skills you are bringing to its resolution, not to the impossibility of finding a win-win solution.

 My recommended marriage advice with regard to how to resolve marriage issues that have raised tensions between you: